CUBRID/cubrid-manual/en/admin/ha.rst

 JDBC Configuration
 ------------------

 To use CUBRID HA in JDBC, you must specify the connection information of another broker (*nodeB_broker*) to be connected when a failure occurs in broker (*nodeA_broker*).
-The attribute configured for CUBRID HA is **althosts** which represents information of one or more broker nodes to be connected.
-For details, see "API Reference > JDBC API > JDBC Programming > Connection Configuration."
+The attribute configured for CUBRID HA is **altHosts** which represents information of one or more broker nodes to be connected.
+For details, see :ref:`jdbc-connection-conf`.

 The following example shows how to configure JDBC: